 Quickfort is a DFHack script that helps you build fortresses from "blueprint" .csv and .xlsx files.
 Many applications exist to edit these files, such as MS Excel and Google Sheets.
-You can also build your plan "for real" in Dwarf Fortress, and then export your map using the blueprint plugin.
 Most layout and building-oriented DF commands are supported through the use of multiple files or spreadsheets, each describing a different phase of DF construction: designation, building, placing stockpiles/zones, and setting configuration.

-The original idea and 1.0 codebase came from Valdemar's auto-designation macro.
-Joel Thornton (joelpt) reimplemented the core logic in Python and extended its functionality with Quickfort 2.0.
+The original idea came from Valdemar's auto-designation macro.
+Joel Thornton reimplemented the core logic in Python and extended its functionality with Quickfort 2.0.
 This DFHack-native implementation, called "DFHack Quickfort" or just "quickfort", builds upon Quickfort 2.0's formats and features.
-DFHack Quickfort is written in Lua and interacts with Dwarf Fortress memory structures directly, allowing for instantaneous blueprint application, error checking and recovery, and many other advanced features.
+Any blueprint that worked in Python Quickfort 2.0 should work with DFHack Quickfort.
+DFHack Quickfort interacts with Dwarf Fortress memory structures directly, allowing for instantaneous blueprint application, error checking and recovery, and many other advanced features.

-This document focuses on DFHack Quickfort's capabilities and teaches players how to understand and build blueprint files.
+This guide focuses on DFHack Quickfort's capabilities and teaches players how to understand and create blueprint files.
 Some of the text was originally written by Joel Thornton, reused here with his permission.

-For those just looking to apply blueprints, check out the quickfort command's documentation for syntax.
-There are also many ready-to-use blueprints available in the blueprints/library subfolder in your DFHack installation.
+For those just looking to apply existing blueprints, check out the quickfort command's documentation for syntax.
+There are many ready-to-use blueprints available in the blueprints/library subfolder in your DFHack installation.
 Browse them on your computer or online, or run quickfort list -l at the [DFHack] # prompt to list them, and then quickfort run to apply them to your fort!